Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-C/US008/01.requirements-engineering/Readme.md

 **From the specifications document:**

-> The real estate agent reviews property requests submitted by owner and selects one to accept.
+> The real estate agent reviews land requests submitted by owner and selects one to accept.

 > As soon as the request is accepted he can than publish the announcment linked to the request.